 Of all the kids in Friday the 13th Part III, Larry Zerner’s overweight prankster, Shelley, the character responsible for providing Jason with his visual trademark, is probably the most memorable, which is ironic since Zerner wasn’t an actor at all, and was actually cast having been randomly scouted on the street.
 Shelley is the physical manifestation of marmite.
 His constant whining and lame attempts at wooing the exceedingly beautiful Vera (Catherine Parks) are either oddly charming or crawl under your skin like a particularly rampant bout of scabies, depending on your predilection.

 It was with the popularising of colour cinema that 3-D truly began to take off.
-Beginning with Arch Oboler’s Bwana Devil, the first colour stereoscopic feature, the format continued to evolve, introducing various features, including the addition of stereophonic sound and Cinemascope, but by 1953 the novelty was beginning to wear thin, and an abundance of financial and technical problems, some of which affecting audience enjoyment, saw the gimmick’s stock plummet.
+Beginning with Arch Oboler’s Bwana Devil, the first colour stereoscopic film, the format continued to evolve and introduce various features, including the addition of stereophonic sound and Cinemascope, but by 1953 the novelty was beginning to wear thin, an abundance of financial and technical problems, some of which affecting audience enjoyment, seeing the gimmick’s stock plummet.
 A second string of films were presented in 3-D, but the uneconomical process meant that many were shown in 2-D, including Alfred Hitchcock’s 1954 classic Dial M For Murder, which was subjected to audience walk-outs and shown exclusively in 2-D thereafter.
 But 3-D would rise again.

+The format’s latest revival arrived at the turn of the 1980s thanks to that dependable selling point nostalgia, which, due to the current generation’s obsession with all things 80s, has become a billion-dollar industry in recent years.
 Nostalgia is cyclical, and in the 1980s everyone was mad about the 1950s.
-Cold War horror was subjected to an era of practical effects heavy reboots, movies such as John Carpenter’s The Thing and David Cronenberg’s The Fly paying homage to the kitsch monster movies of yore, but it wasn’t just horror that received the nostalgia treatment.
-Stephen King’s Stand By Me was one of many 80s movies built on rock ‘n roll reminiscence, and Robert Zemeckis’ sci-fi smash Back to the Future quite literally travelled back in time to a place that brought it all flooding back for thirtysomethings across America.
+Cold War horror was subjected to an era of practical effects-heavy reboots, movies such as John Carpenter’s The Thing and David Cronenberg’s The Fly paying homage to the kitsch monster movies of yore, but it wasn’t just horror that received the nostalgia treatment.
+Stephen King’s Stand By Me was one of many 80s movies built on rock ‘n roll reminiscence, Robert Zemeckis’ sci-fi smash Back to the Future quite literally travelling back in time to a place that brought it all flooding back for sentimental thirtysomethings across America.

 And so began the short-lived, Reagan-era 3-D revival, focusing mainly on the horror genre at a time when the slasher picture ruled the roost.
-Billed as the first horror film to be released in 3-D in twenty years, 1982’s Parasite, another 50s throwback, led the way, and re-releases of past efforts such as Hitchcock’s previously ill-fated Dial M For Murder soon followed, but it was three horror franchise releases, Friday the 13th Part III, Amityville 3D and Jaws 3D, that are most remembered, and not very fondly.
+Billed as the first horror film to be released in 3-D in twenty years, 1982’s Parasite, another 50s throwback, led the way, and re-releases of past efforts such as Hitchcock’s previously ill-fated Dial M For Murder soon followed, but it was three horror franchise releases – Friday the 13th Part III, Amityville 3D and Jaws 3D – that are most remembered, and not very fondly for the most part.

 In the original ending, which is just as batty as the rest of the film, Chris takes a leaf out of original final girl Alice’s book, escaping to the Crystal Lake waters in a canoe, only this time it’s Jason’s dead mother who emerges to drag her under in a quite ludicrous nod to the first instalment, (wasn’t she decapitated?).
 Sadly, there is no surviving footage believed to be in existence, but production stills of the scene have since been released, which not only reveal an alternate look for an unmasked Jason designed by none other than practical effects maestro Stan Winston, they also allow us to piece together a shock ending that sees Chris ruthlessly decapitated.
 Hardly traditional, but certainly in-line with the film’s cavalier nature and violent extravagances.

-Ultimately, Friday the 13th Part III is Jason’s movie, the instalment that would forge one of horror’s most recognisable and enduring icons.
-Much of that has to be accredited to the absolutely inspired decision to have Jason wear a hockey mask, though no one person can lay claim to that particular eureka.
-Like many of the most inspired creative decisions in the annals of horrordom, it was all a happy accident.
+Friday the 13th Part III is notable for much more than it’s shoddy 3-D gimmick and a series of censor-defying kills.
+Paramount’s 3-D pursuit may have been the short-sighted gambit designed to temporarily boost box office numbers, but it was a happy accident that secured the future of the franchise going forward.
+Ultimately, this is Jason’s movie, the instalment that would forge one of horror’s most recognisable and enduring icons, and much of that has to be accredited to the absolutely inspired decision to have Jason ditch the peephole pillowcase for the dead-eyed hockey mask, though no one person can lay claim to that particular eureka.
+Like many of the most inspired creative decisions in the annals of horrordom, happenstance intervened.